mlibrary/umich-lib-ui/www/README.md

 ## Docs

-All of the docs live in the `docs` in the root of this repository.
+All of the docs live in the `docs` directory.
 They are in Markdown and they should include the following frontmatter at the top of each file that specifies the title for the page.

 ```md
 ---